Convergence of Decentralized Stochastic Subgradient-based Methods for Nonsmooth Nonconvex functions: Introduction

+Based on our theoretical results of the proposed framework \eqref{Eq_Framework}, we prove that DSGD, DSGD-M, DSGD-T, and DSignSGD achieve global convergence in the random reshuffling case and high-probability global convergence in the with-replacement sampling case.
+We also show that with random initialization, DSGD, DSGD-M and DSignSGD can avoid the spurious critical points in the sense of conservative field in minimizing path-differentiable functions.
+Although these algorithms are widely used in the training of nonsmooth neural networks, existing theoretical results are limited to Clarke regular objective functions.
+Our theoretical findings first fill the gap in solving Problem \eqref{Prob_DOP} with objectives lacking Clarke regularity.

-We demonstrate that a wide range of decentralized stochastic subgradient methods fit into our proposed framework, including DSGD, DSGDm, and DSGD-T. Furthermore, we also propose a decentralized variant of SignSGD denoted as DSignSGD which can be enclosed by \eqref{Eq_Framework}.
-More importantly, based on our proposed framework, we provide convergence guarantees for these decentralized subgradient methods.
-As there is no existing work on the convergence properties of DSGDm, DSGD-T, and DSignSGD in nonsmooth nonconvex optimization, our results fill the gap between their practical implementations and theoretical guarantees.
-Preliminary numerical experiments show the efficiency of analyzed methods and exhibit the superiority of our proposed method DSignSGD in comparison with DSGD and DSGDm, hence demonstrating the flexibility and great potential of our framework.
+Preliminary numerical experiments show the efficiency of analyzed methods and exhibit the superiority of our proposed method DSignSGD in comparison with DSGD and DSGD-M, hence demonstrating the flexibility and great potential of our framework.